-Did you see the video last spring of the birth of a False Killer Whale that a group of tourists got to experience while whale watching off the coast of Dana Point?
+Did you see the video a few seasons ago of the birth of a False Killer Whale that a group of tourists who were whale watching in California got to experience off the coast of Dana Point?
 The whales were swimming alongside the catamaran, when suddenly a little calf was pushed up by his or her mother to the surface to take its first breath.
 The false killer whale is the third-largest member of the oceanic dolphin family and lives in temperate and tropical waters throughout the world.

 In addition to the 40 or so False Killer Whales that they saw, they also got to see 27 Gray Whales, 1 Fin Whale, a Minke Whale, over 2,000 Common Dolphins, a dozen Bottlenose, and a handful of Pacific White-sided Dolphins.

 When Is The Best Time To Go Whale Watching In California?

 Southern California is a wonderful place to see whales at their finest.
 During whale watching season in Southern California, which takes place along the coast from Santa Barbara to San Diego, you’ll find plenty of ways to see the migration.